Last updated: 5 July 2023

-Please read the information in terms and conditions and the FAQ before submitting your application.
+Please read the information in the terms and conditions and the FAQs before applying.

 You must comply with any conditions attached to a licence.

-The Council may refuse a licence if any of the following grounds exist:
+We may refuse a licence on any of the following grounds:

 - You are under the age of 17